Trivadis/plsql-cop-cli/README.md

 2. Amend the settings for `JAVA_HOME` in tvdcc.cmd to meet your environment settings.

     This is necessary on Windows only, and only if the `java.exe` cannot be found in the path.
-Use at least a Java 7 runtime environment (JRE) or development kit (JDK) for JAVA_HOME.
+Use at least a Java 8 runtime environment (JRE) or development kit (JDK) for JAVA_HOME.

 3. Include `TVDCC_HOME` in your PATH environment variable for handy interactive usage.

 4. Optionally copy your commercial license file into the `TVDCC_HOME` directory.
 For simplicity name the file `tvdcc.lic`.

+5. Ignoring JDK warnings

+    When using JDK 11 the following warnings are thrown:

+    ```
+    WARNING: An illegal reflective access operation has occurred
+    WARNING: Illegal reflective access by com.google.inject.internal.cglib.core.$ReflectUtils$2 (file:/usr/local/bin/tvdcc/lib/guice-3.0.jar) to method java.lang.ClassLoader.defineClass(java.lang.String,byte[],int,int,java.security.ProtectionDomain)
+    WARNING: Please consider reporting this to the maintainers of com.google.inject.internal.cglib.core.$ReflectUtils$2
+    WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
+    WARNING: All illegal access operations will be denied in a future release
+    ```

+    This message is caused by https://github.com/google/guice/issues/1133 .
+It should be fixed in Guice 5.0.1.
+In future releases this warning should disappear, when our third party libraries have updated their dependencies.
+For the time being you have to ignore this warning.

+    When using JDK 16 the following error is thrown:

+    ```
+    Exception in thread "main" java.lang.ExceptionInInitializerError
+      at com.trivadis.tvdcc.CodeChecker.validateFiles(CodeChecker.java:225)
+      at com.trivadis.tvdcc.CodeChecker.doCodeCheck(CodeChecker.java:150)
+      at com.trivadis.tvdcc.CodeChecker.mainFunction(CodeChecker.java:64)
+      at com.trivadis.tvdcc.CodeChecker.main(CodeChecker.java:43)
+    Caused by: com.google.inject.internal.util.$ComputationException: com.google.inject.internal.util.$ComputationException: java.lang.ExceptionInInitializerError
+    ```

+    To fix the issue you have to add the JVM argument `--illegal-access=warn` in the `tvdcc.sh` and `tvdcc.cmd`.
+This will show a warning as in earlier JDK versions.

 ## Usage